Reason4Rec: Deliberative User Preference Alignment of Large Language Models for Recommendation: Abstract

 \section{Abstract}

-While recent advancements in aligning Large Language Models (LLMs) with recommendation tasks have shown great potential and promising performance overall, these aligned recommendation LLMs still face challenges in complex scenarios.
-This is primarily due to the current alignment approach focusing on optimizing LLMs to generate user feedback directly, without incorporating deliberation.
-To overcome this limitation and develop more reliable LLMs for recommendations, we propose a new \textit{Deliberative Recommendation} task, which incorporates explicit reasoning about user preferences as an additional alignment goal.
-We then introduce the \textit{Reasoning-powered Recommender} framework for deliberative user preference alignment, designed to enhance reasoning capabilities by utilizing verbalized user feedback in a step-wise manner to tackle this task.
-The framework employs collaborative step-wise experts and tailored training strategies for each expert.
-Experimental results across three real-world datasets demonstrate the rationality of the deliberative task formulation and the superior performance of the proposed framework in improving both prediction accuracy and reasoning quality.
+Aligning Large Language Models (LLMs) with recommendation tasks represents an emerging paradigm in recommendation domain, exhibiting promising performance overall.
+However, these aligned recommendation LLMs often struggle with complex scenarios due to limitations in the current alignment task formulation, which optimizes LLMs to directly generate user feedback without deliberation.
+To develop more reliable recommendation LLMs, we introduce a new \textit{Deliberative Recommendation} task, which enforces explicit reasoning about user preferences as an additional alignment objective.
+To address this task, we propose a \textit{Reasoning-powered Recommender} framework designed to enhance reasoning capabilities by leveraging verbalized user feedback in a step-wise manner.
+Specifically, this framework employs collaborative step-wise experts alongside specifically crafted expert-wise training strategies.
+Extensive experiments conducted on three real-world datasets demonstrate the rationality of the deliberative task formulation and the effectiveness of the proposed framework in improving both prediction accuracy and reasoning quality.
+Our implementation is publicly available on GitHub: \url{https://github.com/Peter-Fy/Reason4Rec}.